 Developing an appropriate exercise program.
-Inactivity is a significant contributor to many problems that affect individuals, including knee OA.
-Strengthening the muscles around the knee, as well as surrounding joints, can help decrease stress to the knee joint.
-Exercises to improve flexibility can help you maintain motion in the knee joint, which helps keep the cartilage healthy.
-Your physical therapist can design an individualized treatment program to boost your strength and flexibility, based on your specific condition.
+Lack of physical activity is a major contributor to many health problems, including knee OA.
+By strengthening the muscles around the knee and surrounding joints, you can help decrease stress on your knee.
+Exercises to improve flexibility can help you maintain knee movement and healthy knee cartilage.
+Your physical therapist can design a personalized treatment program to improve your strength and flexibility.

-- Weight loss.
-Excessive weight can increase stress to the knee joint, which in turn can contribute to the wearing away of the protective cartilage, leading to knee OA.
-Your physical therapist can assess your weight, perform testing to determine your fitness level, establish an exercise program, and recommend lifestyle changes.
-The therapist also may refer you to another health care provider, such as a dietician, for further guidance.
+Weight loss.
+Research has shown that people who are overweight have higher rates of knee OA than those who are not.
+Being overweight can increase stress on your knee joint.
+This contributes to the wearing away of the protective cartilage and leads to knee OA.
+Your physical therapist can determine your fitness level, design an exercise program for you, and recommend possible lifestyle changes.
+They also can refer you to another health care provider, such as a dietician, for further guidance.

-- Activity modification.
-Individuals often move or perform activities in a way that is unhealthy or inefficient, or that places excessive stress on the body, including the knee joint.
-Your physical therapist can teach you better ways to move in order to ease stress on your body and your knees.
+Modifying activities.
+Often, people can unknowingly do activities in inefficient ways.
+This puts added stress on the body, including the knee joint.
+Your physical therapist can teach you better ways to move that reduce stress on your body and your knees.

-- Taking a "whole body" approach to movement.
-Lack of strength, mobility, and flexibility in surrounding areas of the body such as the ankle, hip, and spine also can affect the knee.
-Taking these body regions into consideration is important to help prevent knee OA.
-Your physical therapist will work with you to help ensure your whole body is moving correctly, as you perform your daily activities.
+Taking a "whole body" approach to movement.
+Lack of strength, mobility, and flexibility in areas such as the ankle, hip, and spine also can affect the knee.
+Taking care of these areas is important to help prevent knee OA.
+Your physical therapist will work with you to help ensure your whole body moves correctly.

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and clinical experience to treat a variety of conditions or injuries.
-You may want to consider:
+All physical therapists are prepared through education and experience to treat conditions such as knee OA.
+However, when choosing your physical therapist you may want to consider:

-- A physical therapist who is experienced in treating people with knee osteoarthritis and after knee replacement surgery.
-Some physical therapists have a practice with an orthopedic focus.
+- A physical therapist who is experienced in working with people who have knee OA or have had knee replacement surgery.
+Some physical therapists have a practice with an orthopedic or geriatric focus.

-- A physical therapist who is a board-certified orthopedic clinical specialist.
-This physical therapist will have advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in orthopedic or geriatric physical therapy.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

-- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with arthritis.
+- Ask about the physical therapists' experience in helping people with knee OA.

-- Be prepared to describe your symptoms in as much detail as possible, and report activities that make your symptoms worse.
+- Be prepared to describe your symptoms in as much detail as possible.
+Bring a list and description of any activities that make your symptoms worse.

 Other Arthritis Resources

-The American Physical Therapy Association launched a national campaign to raise awareness about the risks of opioids and the safe alternative of physical therapy for long-term pain management.
+Additionally, the American Physical Therapy Association launched a national campaign to raise awareness about the risks of opioids and the safer alternative of physical therapy for long-term pain management.
 Learn more at our Safe Pain Management page.

-The following articles provide some of the best scientific evidence related to physical therapy treatment of arthritis.
+The following articles provide some of the best scientific evidence for the treatment of knee OA.
 The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full-text, so that you can read it or print out a copy to bring with you to your health care provider.
+They link either to a PubMed* abstract or to the free full text, so that you can read it or print out a copy to bring with you to your health care provider.